-This essay deals with the problems of law, justice and civil disobedience in Sophocles' tragedy Antigone in the contexts of both classical Greece and the twentieth-century modern world.
+Transgression or Justice?
+Sophocles' Antigone in Classical Greece and Twentieth-Century France Abstract This essay deals with the problems of law, justice and transgression in Sophocles' tragedy Antigone in the contexts of classical Greece and twentieth-century France, where the adaptation produced by French playwright Jean Anouilh in 1944 became a smash hit.
 The play tells the sad story of Oedipus's daughter, princess Antigone, who is condemned to death by her uncle King Creon for burying her rebel brother.
 Out of his love for Antigone, Haeman, Creon's son, urges his father to reconsider.
-Despite Haeman's urging, Creon remains uncompromising and refuses to back down.
+Despite Haeman'surging, Creon remains uncompromising and refuses to back down.
 The play ends with the tragic double suicide of Antigone and Haeman and with Creon paying the ultimate price-the loss of his family and eventually his authority.
-At the core of the play is the conflict between Antigone as the dutiful sister who willingly defies the state to attend to her family and religious conscience and Creon as the stubborn, uncompromising leader who represents the supreme legitimacy of the state.
+At the core of the play is the confrontation between Antigone as the dutiful sister who willingly defies the state to attend to her family and religious conscience and Creon as the stubborn, uncompromising leader who represents the supremelegitimacy of the state.
 In her opposition to Creon, Antigone clearly is the failure whose cause is vindicated only by death.
 Her action, however, still ignites fierce debates.
 Is Antigone's burial of her brother an act of transgression or that of justice?
 Should she be viewed a traitor who crosses the line and therefore deserves what is coming to her or a martyr who is willing to die for an ideal and hence deserves our sympathy and praise?